 The State of Minnesota banned yard trimmings (§115A.931) from all landfills within the State in 1992.
 By 1998, 24 states representing more than 50 percent of the nation's population had legislation reducing disposal of yard trimmings.
+Most bans were put in place over fears of shrinking landfill space.
+In recent years there has been a trend of states reversing this ban.
+Iowa overturn its ban in 2015; Georgia and Florida have already repealed their ban.

 The pre-ban estimate for yard waste was 18 percent of the State's waste stream.
 Immediately afterward, it declined to 2.7 percent.
 Through two waste composition studies, the State has concluded yard waste making its way to landfills declined by more than 80 percent as soon as the ban went into effect.
 A second composition study conducted in 1999 found a nominal decrease in yard waste to 2.3 percent of the waste stream, providing no evidence of backsliding.
 A third composition study conducted in 2013 found yard waste at 2.8 percent of the waste stream.
 The increased use of mulching lawn mowers has also reduced the amount of yard waste generated.
 Until 2011, a State directive allowed a maximum 5 percent recycling credits for yard waste.